DevXtreme0/consumer-demand-prediction-for-fast-food-sector/README.md

 <br></br>

 <p>
-The next process of the exploratory data analysis is to standardization of features that are  used for the demand prediction process.
-Standardization is a technique used to change the values of numeric columns in the dataset to a common scale, without altering differences in the ranges of values. standardization of the created features is necessary due to the accuracy of the model is not acceptable and high deviation of the values was observed during the implementation.
+The next process of the exploratory data analysis is the standardization of features that are used for the demand prediction process.
+Standardization is a technique used to change the values of numeric columns in the dataset to a common scale, without altering differences in the ranges of values. standardization of the created features is necessary due to the accuracy of the model is not acceptable and a high deviation of the values was observed during the implementation.
 Sample of the standardized dataset shown in figure 6 below,
 </p>

 <img style="display:block;text-align:center" src="Sample of standardized dataset.PNG" alt="Sample of standardized dataset" >